 "Give people bright colors and fan service and they go crazy and lose any logic"

 No game No Life is a curious anime to me.
 I Consider myself to be a not so cruel scorer always giving anime a chance and always looking for positives but this is not the case for No Game No Life with me.
 Considered to be the next best thing since canned bread everybody seems to love this and I'm the only one who cant see what is so good about it.
-I will try to give my vision on the show in the next couple of sections so please bare with me.
+I will try to give my vision on the show in the next couple of sections so please bare

 The story without giving away too much its about 2 overly intelligent pair of step brothers Sora and Shiro who are portrayed as neets.
 They are bored with normal life and just love to play videogames.
 One day they get the opportunity to join a game world where 16 races rule.
 In the game world extreme and weird games exist with rules varying per agreement of the players so everything is at stake.
 All seems peaches and cream for an interesting anime with some good story movement except that the story progression is really slow.